alexandraburu23/3DMP/README.txt

 Homework 3 - completed;
 Homework 4 - completed;
 Homework 5 - completed;
-Final Project - work in progress;
+Final Project - work in progress:
+      -uploaded the canvases
+      -uploaded the first version of the design